harishsenthilkumar06/cbse-question-generator/README.md

 - Easy-to-use interface.

 ## Installation
-To run this project locally, follow these steps:
+To install this project locally, follow these steps:

 1. Clone the repository:
    ```bash